Skip to main content

 We assess the quality of the cement seal.
 Cement that has failed or washed out allows bacteria to colonize the space between crown and tooth, leading to decay.
 We evaluate whether recementing would resolve the problem or whether the crown must be replaced.
 Different cements have different properties, and we select cement based on the clinical situation.

 This comprehensive assessment reveals why a crown or bridge is failing and what steps will actually fix the problem rather than temporarily masking symptoms.
-We often identify issues that would be missed by general dentists, allowing us to recommend solutions that prevent future failure.
+The specialty training and diagnostic tools we bring to the evaluation create clarity about the underlying causes and the most appropriate path forward.

 Dr. Marlin crafting precision crowns in the in-house dental lab